AymanStarlight/color-palettes-app/README.md

 - Added the functionality of generating shades of every color
 - Added a slider to change the shades of colors
 - Added the NavBar Component
+- Added a drop-down menu (Material-Ui) to select diffrent color formats